creating alt-ctrl games

 description

 Video games are the medium of the 21st century.
-While the indie movement enabled a lot folks to go out and make their own ideas a video game reality, the field is still very limited to white and cis-males.
-The aim of this program is to enable more people to do that.
+While the indie movement enabled a lot of folks to go out and make their own ideas a video game reality, the field is still very limited to a privileged, homogeneous group.
+The aim of this program is to enable more people to share their points of view and tell their stories through the medium of game making.

 This ambitious program will use open tools for narrative game making.
-Video games are a great medium to tell stories, but making games can be quite challenging as it incorporates various types of media.
-Which is great because it opens doors to very different kinds of game we can create!
-We can cater to our strengths and interests and gain insights into others and learn new things!
-All while sharing our experiences!
+Video games are a great medium to tell stories and explore rules and systems, but making games can be quite challenging as it incorporates various types of media.
+At the same time, this opens doors to the very different kinds of game we can create!

 in this program you’ll be introduced to